 If you haven’t visited for a while, the Christchurch CBD is looking great.
 It’s not often a city gets to recreate itself, but that’s exactly what has happened (and is still happening to be honest) since the 2010 and 2011 earthquakes.

-I was there in January 2021 and pretty much just hung out eating along the restaurants on the Terrace and the fab food in Riverside Market, shopping along Cashell Street and walking everywhere.
+I’ve been back a few times since, and enjoyed hanging out eating at the restaurants on the Terrace and the fab food in Riverside Market, shopping along Cashell Street and walking everywhere.
 Here’s my post on my favourite places to eat in Christchurch right now.

 But the reason I’ve chosen Christchurch for your 8th anniversary celebrations is you can go on a bronze treasure hunt to find the bull on a grand piano and the corgis that are hiding in the city.